INVITATION TO DIARISE - THE DURBAC / CMC TRAIL RUN AT PAARL ROCK – SUNDAY 12 FEBRUARY 2017

 If you are new to the runs and unsure of the pace of the various groups, then rather run with a slower group initially.
 Thanks

-Rendezvous and start time:
+Rendezvous and Start Time

-What to bring:
+What you need to bring

-Warning for all K-Way VOB Trail Runs: Trail running is inherently more dangerous than road running.
+Lorraine.
+072 575 0914 Warning for all K-Way VOB Trail Runs: Trail running is inherently more dangerous than road running.
 It takes place over uneven hazard strewn trails in exposed and often remote terrain where help is not always readily available.

 Participation is voluntary and entirely at your own risk as although the organizers take reasonable precautions to ensure runner safety, it cannot be guaranteed.
 To this end neither the Club nor the organisers personally can be held liable for any claims relating to inter alia, injuries, disabilities and death.
 Further any minor child participating in any trail running activity will be deemed to be doing so with the consent of his or her guardian.